nathanaelhoun/mattermost-plugin-broomer/README.md

 ## Features

 #### Manage posts with commands

-Available commands :
-  - `/postmanage delete [number-of-post]` 	Delete posts in the channel
+`/clear [number-of-post]` Delete the last `[number-of-post]` posts in the current channel
-  - `/postmanage help` 										  Display command usage

-#### Use aliases
-You can toggle theses aliases in **System Console > Plugins > PostManager**
-  - `/clear` is an alias for `/postmanage delete`
+Available options :
+  _incoming feature_

 ## Installation

-1. Go to the [releases page of this Github repository](https://github.com/nathanaelhoun/mattermost-plugin-postmanager/releases) and download the latest release for your Mattermost server.
+1. Go to the [releases page of this Github repository](https://github.com/nathanaelhoun/mattermost-plugin-clear/releases) and download the latest release for your Mattermost server.
 2. Upload this file in the Mattermost System Console under **System Console > Plugins > Management** to install the plugin.
 To learn more about how to upload a plugin, [see the documentation](https://docs.mattermost.com/administration/plugins.html#plugin-uploads).
 3. Activate the plugin at **System Console > Plugins > Management**.

 ## Contribution

-Feel free to [file an issue](https://github.com/nathanaelhoun/mattermost-plugin-postmanager/issues/new/choose) to submit possible improvements.
+Feel free to [file an issue](https://github.com/nathanaelhoun/mattermost-plugin-clear/issues/new/choose) to submit possible improvements.
 PR are also welcomed!

 ## Development